Superformula/cloud-backend-test/README.md

 Navigate to the AWS Console > AppSync to see the newly created `users-api`.

 You can see the full list of cloud resources involved in the project in `cdk.out/ApiStack.template.json`.

+## Next Steps

+- The Location lambda has the MapBox token as an environment variable as plain text.
+It would be nice to protect the secret with KMS instead.
+- Typify the events and responses in the lambda functions
+- Add a custom domain to AppSync now that it has been [recently introduced](https://aws.amazon.com/blogs/mobile/introducing-custom-domain-names-for-aws-appsync-apis/)
+- Increase and report test coverage